Symptoms of Allergies in Dogs & How to Treat Them

 - Shampoos, rinses, and conditioners

 Depending on the allergy in question, a member of our veterinary team may suggest an alternate solution.
-It’s important to contact us as soon as possible if you think your dog may have allergies—allergies lead to itching, which causes your pup to scratch, which can result in an infection.
+It’s important to contact us as soon as possible if you think your dog may have allergies—allergies lead to itching, which causes your pup to scratch, and can ultimately result in an infection.

 Beyond that, we suggest ensuring that your dog is treated for fleas to avoid flea allergies.
 For atopic allergies, cleaning your pet’s bedding weekly and vacuuming your home weekly can help to keep environmental allergens at bay, particularly if dust mites are the problem.
 Giving your dog a bath each week can also help to negate the effects of allergens like pollen or mold on your pet’s skin.
 We also suggest wiping off your dog’s paws to remove allergens after long walks.